RootBugs/kwen-android/docs/DEVELOPMENT.md

 ## Getting Started

-This guide will help you set up the development environment for this project.
+This guide will help you set up the development environment for this project.  <!-- review: edge case -->

 ### Prerequisites